jackwallace180/presentation1/README.md

 - lead in (3?)

-key takeaway
+- key takeaway

-conclusion and summary - mirror intro
+- conclusion and summary - mirror intro

-question?
+-question?

 ### WHAT DO TO
-decide subject
+- decide subject

-research
+- research

-plan
+- plan

-rehearse
+- rehearse